paoloricciuti/sprinkle-js/README.md

 #### Why i need to wrap everything in a function to use Sprinkle JS?

 Sprinkle JS uses the same model of Vue or Solid to handle the reactivity.
 To keep track of the dependencies of a function it saves that function in a stack before calling it.
 This allows every variable accessed in that function to know that it's used in that function.
 This has some drawbacks.
 If you don't wrap everything inside a function the variable will be accessed before the effect can save himself into the stack.
 If you want to understand this better you can check [this article](https://dev.to/ryansolid/building-a-reactive-library-from-scratch-1i0p) from Ryan Carniato or watch [this video](https://www.youtube.com/watch?v=7Cjb7Xj8fEI) from VueMastery on Vue reactivity.

+#### Why my createEffect does not re-run?
+I've used a reactive variable inside it.

+It could be a lot of different things but probably is because you are running asynchronous code inside of it.
+You can run asynchronous code inside a createEffect but for it to track your dependencies you have to make sure to use them before the async part.
+You can even just access it just by writing `variablename.fieldname;` and it will be correctly tracked.
 ## Usage/Examples

 #### createRef